reasonml-community/bs-webapi-incubator/README.md

 See the [examples folder](https://github.com/reasonml-community/bs-webapi-incubator/blob/master/examples/)

+Please only use the modules exposed through the toplevel module `Webapi`, for example `Webapi.Dom.Element`.
+In particular, don't use the 'flat' modules like `Webapi__Dom__Element` as these are considered private and are not guaranteed to be backwards-compatible.

 ## Some notes on the DOM API

 The DOM API is mostly organized into interfaces and relies heavily on inheritance.
 The ergonomics of the API is also heavily dependent on dynamic typing, which makes it somewhat challenging to implement a thin binding layer that is both safe and ergonomic.
 To achieve this we employ subtyping and implementation inheritance, concepts which aren't very idiomatic to OCaml (or Reason), but all the more beneficial to understand in order to be able to use these bindings effectively.